 Situated on the banks of Lake Constance the city of 29.000 inhabitants is a world away from Vienna in the other end of the country.
 The westernmost state capital of Austria – Bregenz is best known for the annual theatre festival on the Lake Constance.
 However, the city also offers its visitors seaside escapes, mountain hiking and innovative architecture.
 Nonetheless, there is a sophisticated international flair to the port city of Bregenz, from where you also can arrive by ship from Germany or Switzerland.

 One of the main features of Bregenz is the promenade, between the port and the Festival area, along lovely Lake Constance.
-It’s a great place to bask in the sun, romantic evening strolls or just sit down and contemplate about life.
+It’s a great place for some seaside fun, such as basking in the sun, romantic evening strolls or just sitting down and contemplating about life.
 We had the joy of experiencing what seemed as a favourite pastime for many Bregenzians, watching the sunset from the Pir (Molo).
 Along the promenade you find eateries and café’s, just perfect for a rendevouz with friends.
 There is a small but very well-tended park to chill out and put some colour into a grey day.
 Beyond the festival area, there is a public seaside waterpark perfect for a day out with the kids.
 Although you’re far from the ocean, Bregenz is about having seaside fun in the Alps.

 Lake views and hiking